Barges grounded by low water halt Mississippi River traffic

 “Some of us are taking naps,” Berner joked.

-The stuck barges were freed midday Tuesday.
-Berner said the cruise ship restarted Tuesday night, but the restart didn't last long: Viking told passengers in a letter Wednesday that the rest of the scheduled two-week trip was being called off, citing low water problems causing additional closures.
+The stuck barges were freed midday Oct.
+4. Berner said the cruise ship restarted that night, but the restart didn’t last long: Viking told passengers in a letter Wednesday that the rest of the scheduled two-week trip was being called off, citing low water problems causing additional closures.
 Viking made arrangements to get passengers home and the letter said they would get a full refund.

 Nearly all of the Mississippi River basin, from Minnesota through Louisiana, has seen below-normal rainfall since late August.
 The basin from St. Louis south has been largely dry for three months, according to the National Weather Service.